 Michael Jackson was born in 1958 and began performing with his brothers as part of the Jackson 5 as a child.
 His soprano voice was striking and the group experienced a great deal of success.

 Michael struck out on his own individual career in 1971.
 His talent continued to evolve and his voice changed.
 His dance and compositions continued to grow but it wasn't until the 1980s that he became a superstar.
 He even had an acting gig in "The Wiz" in 1978.
 While Michael was certainly one of the teen celebrities of the 70's, we had no idea then just how big his fame and talent would grow.
 He became known as "the King of Pop" due to his international fame, groundbreaking videos and so forth.
 He died suddenly in 2009 but he is still known as one of the top performers to this day.

 His videos and music were award-winning, his dancing trendsetting.
 Thriller was probably his most famous accomplishment as the best selling album of all time and the video that changed everything.

 Michael's career ended up spanning 45 years; from his debut in 1964 until his death in June 2009.
 At the time he was planning a tour although no new album had been released.

 John Travolta was multi-talented, he sang, danced, and acted.
 He was born in 1954 and began a professional acting career directly after high school.

-As a teen celebrity he had a number of small roles on TV and in movies but became a household name in 1975 (in his early 20's) when he got the part of Vinnie Barbarino on the show Welcome Back Kotter.
-His career took off from there with hit songs and movies like Saturday Night Fever, Grease, and later Urban Cowboy.
+As a teen celebrity, he had a number of small roles on TV and in movies but became a household name in 1975 (in his early 20's) when he got the part of Vinnie Barbarino on the show Welcome Back Kotter.
+His career took off from there with hit songs and movies like Saturday Night Fever, Grease, Urban Cowboy, and Pulp Fiction among many others.

-Travolta of course, continues to act and produce today.
-You can see him in an episode of Welcome Back Kotter below.
+Travolta, of course, continues to act and produce today.
+You can see him in an episode of Welcome Back Kotter above.